HEDIS® Tip Sheet

 Compliance for 7-Day and 30-Day Follow-Up

-Any of the following services with any practitioner, for a principal diagnosis of a mental health disorder or a principal diagnosis of intentional self-harm with any diagnosis of a mental health disorder may count as a follow-up visit:
+Any of the following services with any practitioner, for any diagnosis of a mental health disorder may count as a follow-up visit:

 • An outpatient visit.